 Welcome - When your child joins us at nursery, you will be invited to a welcome meeting, held face-to-face, to talk about your child and complete necessary paper work.
 This is an opportunity for you to share information about your child before he/she starts nursery and complete an "All about me" form.
-Partnerships with our families are very important to us, we recognise that as parents and carers you are your child's first teacher.
-Sharing information helps us to plan for a smooth and supported transition into nursery.

-Settling in: Soon after your child has started nursery, we will complete a 'Starting Point.'
-We will use our Graduated Response, which is a cycle of assessment, monitoring and planning, to inform our knowledge of each child.
-We will meet with you to talk about how your child has settled in and to share a video and photos of your child at nursery.
+Settling in: Soon after your child has started nursery, we will complete a 'Starting Point Parent Consultation'.
+We will meet with you to talk about how your child has settled in and photos of your child at nursery.
 We will look at the child development milestones together.
-We follow the SEND code of practice, please see the SEND Information Report for further information.
+This meeting will take place in the first term.

-Spotlight Observations: Each child will have two further 'Spotlight' points in the year, one in the Spring Term and one in the summer term.
-We will invite you in to nursery to share the spotlight and talk about your child's learning and development.
+Spotlight: Each child will have two further Parent Consultations in the year.
+We will invite you in to nursery to talk about your child's learning and development, celebrate progress, and set new targets for development together.